bung87/looper/README.md

 > Effectively, this means that while code can be compiled with `{.push raises: [Defect]}`, the intended effect propagation and checking is **disabled** for `async` functions.
->
-> To enable checking exception effects in `async` code, enable strict mode with **`-d:chronosStrictException`**.
->
-> In the strict mode, `async` functions are checked such that they only raise `CatchableError` and thus must make sure to explicitly specify exception effects on forward declarations, callbacks and methods using `{.raises: [CatchableError].}` (or more strict) annotations.

-See `chronos` [#Error handling](https://github.com/status-im/nim-chronos#error-handling) for more details.

-Use `-d:chronosStrictException` to enable strict mode as explained above.

 ## Todos